pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

     kubectl config set-context --current --namespace=YOUR-NAMESPACE
     ```

-To add additional namespaces to your workload panel:
+To add additional namespaces to your Workloads panel:

-1. Click on the gear icon in the upper right corner of the workload panel
+1. Click on the gear icon in the upper right corner of the Workloads panel
    ![Screenshot of the Tanzu Workloads panel namespace selection.](../images/intellij-namespace-selection-1.png)

 1. Click on **Select Namespaces...**